We are always happy to answer any questions you may have.

 Testing and tagging a microwave can be a tricky task at times, but we’ll show you ways around common problems and explain how you can test this item without any hassle.

-We've found that a UPS (Uninterrupted Power Supply) is an item that's often not tested correctly to Australian Standards, mainly a result of not knowing how to find the earthing point.
+We've found that a UPS (Uninterrupted Power Supply) is an item that's often not tested correctly to New Zealand Standards, mainly a result of not knowing how to find the earthing point.

-To test and tag a fridge to Australian Standards, there’s a few important steps that need to be followed, such as performing a Leakage Current test and ensuring you leave the fridge door open.
+To test and tag a fridge to New Zealand Standards, there’s a few important steps that need to be followed, such as performing a Leakage Current test and ensuring you leave the fridge door open.

 When testing a welder, it involves checking that there is continuity between the earth pin and the metal casing, as well as the condition of the insulation resistance.